 ix) Subsidiaries Associates or Joint Ventures:

-Pursuant to Section 129(3) of the Companies Act 2013 read with Rule 5 of the Companies(Accounts) Rules 2014 a statement containing salient features of the financialstatements of Subsidiaries/Associate Companies/Joint Ventures is given in Form AOC-1 formspart of this report and attached as Annexure- L.
+Pursuant to Section 129(3) of the Companies Act 2013 read with Rule 5 of the Companies(Accounts) Rules 2014 a statement containing salient features of the financialstatements of Joint Venture is given in Form AOC-1 forms part of the consolidatedfinancial statement and is attached to this report as Annexure- L.

 x) Evaluation of the Board's Performance:

 The Nomination and Remuneration Committee of the Board of Directors had laid down thecriteria for evaluation of its own performance the Directors individually as well as theevaluation of working of its various Committee(s).